zartata/formula-parser/README.md

 The initialized object `$formula` has two public methods to work with the class:

-`getResult()` Returns a result array(0=>value1, 1=>value2), where value1 is the operating status, which can be 'done' or 'error', and value2 is a calculated answer or some error message to the preset language in constructor.
+`getResult()` Returns an result array(0=>value1, 1=>value2), where value1 is the operating status, which can be 'done' or 'error', and value2 is a calculated answer or some error message to the preset language in constructor.
 The successful calculated answer is a float number with several characters after the decimal point.

 `getFormula()`  Returns the initially introduced formula